uport-project/specs/messages/signtypeddata.md

 }
 ```

-The verifying user views the requested data in the UX and signs the corresponding [Verified Claim](./verification.md).
-The following is an example of the response:
+The signing user views the data structure in the UX and signs it (or rejects the signature).
+The following is an example of a signed response:

 ```json
 {